 Your work should not contain any plagiarism.
 Even if your score is 1%, you will need to review each similarity and decide whether it’s necessary to revise your work.

-But contrary to popular belief, plagiarism checkers work by detecting not plagiarism, but similarities.
-Not all similarities found by the Scribbr Plagiarism Checker constitute plagiarism.
-Our check sometimes flags the following:
+But contrary to popular belief, plagiarism checkers work by detecting similarities, not plagiarism.
+Not all similarities are plagiarism.
+Similarities can be:

 - Properly cited quotes

 - In-text citations or your reference list entries